tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 Each Test issue in GitHub begins with a table in Markdown format describing the Test.
 The terminology of the Test descriptors in this Markdown table documented below differs slightly from the terms used in the Framework, but represent all key aspects of each Test.
 Some descriptors such as the GUID are intended for machine consumption.
 Others, such as the "Description" are designed to be human-readable for consumers of biodiversity `Data Quality Reports` while descriptors such as the "Specification" ensure that implementers have no ambiguity about how the Test should behave.

-**Title** [non-normative]: A standardized, human readable name of the Test/Assertion based roughly on the template TG2-TESTTYPE_INFORMATIONELEMENT_CRITERIA, for example `TG2-VALIDATION_BASISOFRECORD_STANDARD`.
+**Title** [non-normative]: A standardized, human readable name of the Test based roughly on the template TG2-TESTTYPE_INFORMATIONELEMENT_CRITERIA, for example `TG2-VALIDATION_BASISOFRECORD_STANDARD`.
 These names were considered helpful for human-human communication and assisted with code implementation, maintenance and searches.
 A number of the Tests did however, only loosely conform to this template due to the difficulty of rendering them otherwise, for example `TG2-VALIDATION_MINELEVATION_LESSTHAN_MAXELEVATION`, but the titles remained obvious and therefore useful.

 **GUID** [normative]: A globally unique identifier (e.g., 8f1e6e58-544b-4365-a569-fb781341644e) that allows software to uniquely identify each Test.
 The GUID in the Markdown table becomes the local part of the IRI for the Test (e.g., `https://rs.tdwg.org/bdqtest/terms/8f1e6e58-544b-4365-a569-fb781341644e`) when translated to RDF.